 made during an excursion organised by the trader with the aim or effect of selling goods or services to the consumer

 This all sounds rather complicated but the main thing to consider is where your contract is negotiated and made, rather than where it is performed.
-If you basically agree sales with your customers on a face to face basis away from your business premises, you will be entering into an off-premises contract.
+If you basically agree to sales with your customers on a face-to-face basis away from your business premises, you will be entering into an off-premises contract.
 The classic example is doorstep selling.

 However, a business which visits a consumer’s home and later sends a contract or quotation for the consumer to decide upon sometime later won’t enter into an off-premises contract unless situation (b) is applicable (ie the customer has made the offer, which is probably unusual).
 This will be relevant for home-improvement businesses.
 Though it may sound strange, such a contract would be an on-premises contract by default.

 If you are making off-premises sales, Ask a lawyer for the appropriate terms and conditions, as the Rocket Lawyer terms and conditions do not currently cover off-premises contracts.